 And in the detailed list of 8 ‘Pros’ of Freebirth, they say thisFreedom to drink, eat, yell, scream, laugh, cry, express emotions and feelings, wander around, bake a cake, cuddle your kids, play a game, sleep, relax, have outrageous wild sex (or quietly make love).
 Basically whatever the hell you feel like doing – all without disturbance or inhibitions due to visitors or strangers.

 Responsibility for birth, baby and mother lies with you and your partner.

-Staggeringly, the ‘cons’ list contains only three points:
+Staggeringly, the ‘cons’ list contains only two points: